On this page you will find information on the latest situation, and links to further advice and information.

 - YouTube – having a swab test, wearing a face mask, how the shops are different and explaining the new normal from SABNHS Trust

-- Brighton and Hove Specialist Community Disability Service has compiled information on shopping and wellbeing for people with learning disabilities
+- Brighton and Hove Specialist Community Disability Service has compiled information on wellbeing for people with learning disabilities

 - Photosymbols - Easy read Coronavirus posters